As a college, we are committed to supporting each individual child to reach their full potential

 - Absence will not be authorised for reasons such as caring for relatives, daytrips, birthdays and missing the bus.
 There are absences, such as approved sporting activities that can be authorised.
 The school expects absence to be kept to a minimum; routine medical and dental appointments should be arranged out of school hours wherever possible.

 - When attendance falls to 96%, an initial letter is sent for information only.

 - If attendance continues to fall, parents/carers will be invited to participate in a telephone meeting.
 A letter outlining targets and expectations will be sent following this meeting.

 - If attendance does not improve, parents/carers will be invited to participate in a face-to-face or virtual meeting (adhering to any Covid restrictions at the time).
 A letter outlining targets and expectations will be sent following this meeting.

 - If targets are not met within a specified length of time, the school may apply for a Penalty Notice.

 - Whenever a student is absent from school, we ask that parents/carers inform us on the morning of the first day of absence before 8.30am.

-- It is important that the reason for absence is received before the start of the school day – before 8.30am.
+- The reason for absence must be received before the start of the school day – before 8.30am.